UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

 - Compost: convert all `botanic` items in range to `fertilizer`.

+- Judge Gavel: For every target item:
+    If target has {divine, evil} traits:
+        Generate +1 points

+- Rocket: Cannot be moved by the player.
+    When activated, if next to {fuel} item, move up 1 space, delete the {fuel} item, and double it's point multiplier.

 - When item is cloned:
     Transform the cloned item into the item that is above this item